worldemar/investment-portfolio-optimizer/README.md

 |         |         | 1.18 * 20% = 0.236     | 1.18 * 80% = 0.944     | 1.18 = 0.236 + 0.944       |
 |  15%    |  -5%    | 0.236 + 15% = 0.2714   | 0.944 - 5% = 0.8968    | 0.2714 + 0.8968 = 1.1682   |
 |         |         | 1.1682 * 20% = 0.23364 | 1.1682 * 80% = 0.93456 | 1.1682 = 0.23364 + 0.93456 |

+If `--hull` is specified and is not zero, script will use ConvexHull algorithm to select only edge-case portfolios for each plot.
+Edge cases are calculated separately for each plot.

 ### Demo SVGs
 (You need to download them to enable interactivity)